AdobeDocs/commerce-admin.en/help/systems/cache-management.md

 1. To set the timeout for the page cache, enter the **[!UICONTROL TTL for public content]**.
 (The default value is `86400`)

+1. To specifiy the maximum number of [layout handles](https://developer.adobe.com/commerce/frontend-core/guide/layouts/#layout-handles) to process on the [`{BASE-URL}/page_cache/block/esi`](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/use-varnish-esi.html) HTTP endpoint, enter the **[!UICONTROL Handles param size]**.
+Restricting the size can improve security and performance.
+(The default value is `100`)

 1. If using Varnish, complete the **[!UICONTROL Varnish Configuration]** section as follows:

    - **[!UICONTROL Access list]** - Enter the IP addresses that can purge the Varnish configuration to generate a config file.
 Separate multiple entries with a comma.
 The default value is `localhost`.